Take the Guesswork Out

 The Australian Energy Regulator (AER) sets a reference price each year, providing a benchmark for energy prices.
 The AER also establishes the Default Market Offer (DMO), a safety net for those not on a specific market contract.

 Many energy retailers offer time-of-use tariffs, where electricity usage rates vary by time of day.
 Peak periods, often in the evenings, have higher rates, while off-peak times are cheaper.
+Understanding these components of electricity prices in the NSW energy market helps you find competitive deals and manage energy costs effectively.

 Compare With Us